KinagaCMS/KinagaCMS/README.md

 		│
 		├── ASIDE PAGE.html ( Belong to "Informations" of the Sidebox.
 Not required )
 		│
-		└── index.html ( Not required )
+		└── index.html ( Top page.
+Not required )

 # Contributing

-Any forms of contribution are welcome: translation into other languages, design templates, bug fixes, or simple suggestions.
+Any forms of contribution are welcome: translation into other languages, bug fixes.